Plants are great. They give life to an empty room, colour to a grey environment and have many benefits for mental health

 15. Staghorn Fern

 It looks like a stag's horn!
-The magnificent 18 species of plant that make up this genus grow on trees and rocks in tropical and temperate areas across the southern hemisphere.
+The magnificent 18 species that make up this genus grow on trees and rocks in tropical and temperate areas across the southern hemisphere.

 Fronds (large, divided leaves) are either branched if fertile or round if sterile.
 They don't produce flowers but rather spores on the underside of the leaves.